 If your HVAC keeps turning on and off constantly, it may mean that the unit is too big for your home or needs repairs.
 HVAC units constantly turning on and off are more likely to wear out much faster because of running too frequently.
 This causes premature damage to the unit’s parts.

-If the issue keeps happening, it’s best to reach out to a professional HVAC technician to review your unit.
+If the issue keeps happening, it’s best to reach out to a professional HVAC technician in Baltimore to review your unit.
 An experienced technician can distinguish the main problem and tell you the best course of action — whether to replace the unit with one that is suitably sized for your home or repair it.